bitbcybr/linuxlog_secmon/docs/opensuseleap16_auditdfwd_basic.md

 - Check for logrotate on the sender host, so that you are not running out of disk space (however default settings should be ok).

 ---

+Sorry for the not refacured version of this, but maybe it helps:

+![Linux Audit Framework Diagramm 1(/assets/LAF_gen_2025_from_libredraw.jpeg)